Brown Bears men's lacrosse

 The Brown Bears men's lacrosse team represents Brown University in the National Collegiate Athletic Association (NCAA) Division I men's lacrosse.
 Brown competes in the Ivy League and plays its home games at Stevenson-Pincince Field in Providence, Rhode Island.

 History

 The Brown University men's lacrosse program was founded in 1926.
 Brown continued to compete in intercollegiate lacrosse until 1937 when the sport was discontinued.
 The lacrosse program resumed play in 1961 under head coach Cliff Stevenson.
 Since 1961, Brown has won 10 Ivy League championships (five outright titles, five shared) and has made 14 NCAA Men's Lacrosse Championship tournament appearances, including nine NCAA Quarterfinal appearances.
 In 1994, Brown became the first program from New England to play in the NCAA Final Four, a record that remained until the UMass made a Final Four appearance in 2006.

+Every season since 2010, Brown has played Bryant and Providence for the Ocean State Cup.
+Brown won the Cup in 2010, 2013, 2014, 2015, 2017, 2019, 2022 and 2025.

 National awards

 The Brown lacrosse program has garnered numerous national collegiate lacrosse awards.
 Darren Lowe '92 was named 1992 NCAA Division I Player of the Year, as well as 1992 Division I Attackman of the Year.
 Standout goalie Greg Cattrano, was named Division I Goalie of the Year.
 In 2009, Jordan Burke became the Division I Goalie of the Year.
 Brown has also had two coaches selected as Division I Coach of the Year: Dom Starsia in 1985 and 1991, and Peter Lasagna in 1994.
 In 2016 attackman Dylan Molloy received the Tewaaraton Trophy, the Jack Turnbull Award, and the Lt.
 Raymond Enners Award.